- If you do not want to use Medicare, you can opt out, but you may lose other benefits.

 - People who decline Medicare coverage initially may have to pay a penalty if they decide to enroll in Medicare later.

-Medicare is a public health insurance program designed for individuals 65 and over and people with disabilities that covers hospitalization and other medical costs at free or reduced rates.
+Medicare is a public health insurance program designed for individuals age 65 and over and people with disabilities.
+The program covers hospitalization and other medical costs at free or reduced rates.

-The hospitalization portion of Medicare, Part A, begins automatically at age 65.
+The hospitalization portion, Medicare Part A, usually begins automatically at age 65.
 Other Medicare benefits require you to enroll.

-If you keep working beyond age 65 and have your own health insurance or have purchased your own health plan outside of Medicare, you may choose to refuse the federal health program; however, delaying enrollment adds extra costs or penalties down the road.
+If you keep working beyond age 65, you may have health insurance through your employer or have purchased a plan outside of Medicare.
+In this case, you may choose to refuse Medicare coverage.
+However, delaying enrollment can add extra costs or penalties down the road.

 Medicare is a federal benefit that you pay for through taxes during your working years.
 At age 65, or if you have certain disabilities, you become eligible for health coverage through various parts of the Medicare program.